Interim Provost and Executive Vice President for Academic Affairs

 John A. Barrett began his tenure as interim provost and executive vice president for academic affairs July 1, 2014.

-As chief academic officer, Barrett oversees UT’s academic affairs, colleges and units on all campuses, as well as the Division of Student Affairs, Enrollment Management, Libraries, Experiential Learning, International Programs and Distance Learning.
+As chief academic officer, Barrett oversees UT’s academic affairs, colleges and units on all campuses, as well as Enrollment Management, Libraries, Experiential Learning, International Programs and Distance Learning.

 Beginning in January 2013, Barrett served as vice provost for faculty relations and accreditation, assessment and program review.